maciakl/vim-neatstatus/README.markdown

 If you want to style your status line, you can do it in your `.vimrc` normally using the `hi StatusLine` and `hi StatusLineNC` commands.

+You can also change the separator character that divides the boxes by changing:

+* `g:NeatStatusLine_separator`

+By default the separator is set to the pipe `|` character.
+You can disable the separator by setting it to empty string.

 [ns]: http://i.imgur.com/7ySiHql.png "Neat Statusline"